bug400/pyilper/qt5.md

 Installation without the ANACONDA platform
 ------------------------------------------

-pyILPER 1.5.x needs at least QT5.6 and the correspondig python bindings.
+pyILPER 1.5.x needs at least QT5.6 and the corresponding python bindings.

 Go to the pyILPER page on GitHub and select the "qt5" branch.